U.K. Civilian Government

 Each RGHQ had landline and radio links to the adjacent RGHQs, County Main and Standby Control rooms, UKWMO Group headquarters and Armed Forces Headquarters (AFHQ).
 These links provided both telephone and telegraph connections between the nodes.

-For Voice: Initially manually operated telephone switchboards were used before they were replaced during the nineteen eighties with a fully automatic Emergency Communications Network (ECN) allowing direct dialling to any extension in any of the control centres around the UK.
-Bunkers also had lines into the public telephone network and BT Emergency Manual Switchboard System. there is much more information in the 'Detailed' pages of this website.
+For Voice: Initially manually operated telephone switchboards were used before they were replaced during the nineteen eighties with a fully automatic Emergency Communications Network (ECN) allowing direct dialling between any extension in any of the Regional and Local Authority control centres around the UK.
+Bunkers also had lines into the public telephone network and BT Emergency Manual Switchboard System.

 For Telegraph: The original manually operated telegraph torn tape message centres were upgraded during the nineteen eighties with computerised message switches, known as MSX.
 These allowed typed messages to be automatically sent to one or more recipients anywhere within the countrywide network.